What is a Smart City?

 The first question is what is meant by a ‘smart city’.
 There is no universally accepted definition of a smart city.
 It means different things to different people.
 The conceptualization of Smart City, therefore, varies from city to city and country to country, depending on the level of development, willingness to change and reform, resources, and aspirations of the city residents.
 A smart city would have a different connotation in India than, say, Europe.
 Even in India, there is no one way of defining a smart city.
 Some definitional boundaries are required to guide cities in the Mission.
 In the imagination of any city dweller in India, the picture of a smart city contains a wish list of infrastructure and services that describes his or her level of aspiration.
 To provide for the aspirations and needs of the citizens, urban planners ideally aim at developing the entire urban eco-system, which is represented by the four pillars of comprehensive development-institutional, physical, social and economic infrastructure.
 This can be a long-term goal and cities can work towards developing such comprehensive infrastructure incrementally, adding on layers of ‘smartness’.
-In the approach of the Smart Cities Mission, the objective is to promote cities that provide core infrastructure and give a decent quality of life to its citizens, a clean and sustainable environment, and application of ‘Smart’ Solutions.
-The focus is on sustainable and inclusive development and the idea is to look at compact areas, create a replicable model that will act as a lighthouse to other aspiring cities.
+In the approach of the Smart Cities Mission, the objective is to promote cities that provide core infrastructure and give a decent quality of life to its citizens, a clean and sustainable environment, and the application of ‘Smart’ Solutions.
+The focus is on sustainable and inclusive development and the idea is to look at compact areas and create a replicable model that will act as a lighthouse to other aspiring cities.

 The Smart Cities Mission of the Government is a bold, new initiative.
 It is meant to set examples that can be replicated both within and outside the Smart City, catalyzing the creation of similar Smart Cities in various regions and parts of the country.
 The core infrastructure elements in a smart city would include:

 iii. sanitation, including solid waste management,

 - affordable housing, especially for the poor,